nahoj/many/README.md

-**Many** is a terminal extended into a workspace with relevant widgets.
-It is a proof-of-concept clone of [Wave Terminal](https://www.waveterm.dev/) made using existing components.
+**Many** is a terminal extended into a workspace with relevant widgets: text editor, file manager, browser, AI assistant, additional terminal.

+It is a proof-of-concept clone of [Wave Terminal](https://www.waveterm.dev/) made from existing parts.
 Linux-only.

 ![Many-terminal screenshot](https://perso.crans.org/grande/pub/Many_Screenshot_20250508_113911.png)

+## Usage (subject to change)

+Many starts with a single terminal.

+* `Meta+F2` opens a new widget
+* `Ctrl+F4` closes the current widget
+* `Ctrl+Tab` and `Ctrl+Shift+Tab` cycle through widgets

+> **Note!** In this prototype stage, closing Many (e.g. typing Alt+F4) immediately closes all widgets.
+Be sure to save your work, such as any file you're editing, before closing.

+Two widgets can be swapped by dragging one into the other.

+[Khrönkite key bindings](https://github.com/anametologin/krohnkite?tab=readme-ov-file#default-key-bindings) can be used to switch widgets (windows) and layouts.

+## Design

+Many uses a windowed KWin instance as a "frame", and simple KDE apps, configured into simple layouts, as "widgets".

+Many runs on a separate DBus session and its own XDG_CONFIG_HOME to avoid interference.
+This prevents the clipboard from being shared between Many and the rest of the system, so we use a separate tool to synchronize them.

 ## Dependencies
 ### Mandatory